FredJDean/KGMET/README.md

     python3 -m experiments.evaluate     --alg_name=KGMET     --model_name=meta-llama/Meta-Llama-3-8B-Instruct     --hparams_fname=Llama3-8B.json --ds_name=mcf  --downstream_eval_steps=5

-This command runs an evaluation script for the NSE algorithm using the Llama3-8b-instruct.
+This command runs an evaluation script for the KGMET algorithm using the Llama3-8b-instruct.
 Below are the explanations for each argument:

 - `--alg_name=KGMET`: Specifies the name of the algorithm being used, which is KGMET in this case.
 - `--model_name=meta-llama/Meta-Llama-3-8B-Instruct`: Indicates the name of the model being evaluated, here it is Llama-3-8B-Instruct.